michelecomfort/self-care-center/README.md

 1. Upon first entering the site, please provide your first name in the name field.
 This will allow us to personalize the main page for you.

-2. After you have entered your first name, click the continue button to enter the site.
+2. After you have entered your first name, then either click the 'Continue' button or press 'Enter/Return' on your keyboard.
+Your first name should consist of at least 1 character and at most 15 characters.

 3. On this main page, you will then have the choice to receive either a daily affirmation or daily mantra to use.
 It is your choice which you would like to receive.